nicolas-navarre/nicolas-navarre/README.md

 **Examples of questions I like to explore inlcude:**

+- _What role does diets play in moving towards a sustainable food system?_
 - _How will plastic packaging bans on fruits and vegetables affect food and plastic waste?
 Will the reduction in plastic production and waste be offset or negated by increased food waste?_
 - _How does trade affect our understanding of the role high-income countries play in plastic pollution?_
 - _How do national food production policies affect food sufficiency and consumption patterns in countries?_